dgaydukov/cert-aws/files/sa.md

 Most AMI (Amazon Machine Images) are backed by Amazon EBS, and use an EBS volume to boot EC2 instances.
 You can attach multiple EBS to single EC2, but single EBS can only be attached to 1 EC2.
 EBS allows to create point-in-time snapshots (backup) and store them in s3.
+You can make snapshot available to other aws accounts so they can create ec2 from it.

 Snapshots are store in amazon s3 bucket (not in your bucket, so you don't have full control of it, you can't go to bucket and download snapshot) and amazon provides some services to you regarding snapshot
 * create & delete